 - Where is the 1.7 Developer documentation?

-The first Beta version was released on June 2nd, 2016.
-There is no set date for the stable release, yet, other than “when it’s ready”.
+The first Beta version was released on June 2nd, 2016; the second one on July 18th.
+There is currently no set date for the stable release, yet, other than “when it’s ready”.

 What will be in PS 1.7?

 Version 184.108.40.206 is the next major release of PrestaShop, following version 220.127.116.11.
 This major version aims at simplifying the creation of a shop and product, and to facilitate the path to your first sale.
 It consists of four main projects:

 - A better way to create and maintain a theme:

 - A new default theme (classy and efficient).